AndrewJVella/GreatMyriadScale/README.md

 ## Why?

 Well, there are only so many names, there can only be so much wordplay.
 To keep all the numbers countable, their names needed to be constructed from smaller numbers.
 Sure, you can start naming with hyperoperations, but they grow faster, and faster and soon you have an unstable scaffold stretched over growing, turbulent voids ever more difficult to bridge.
 If you cannot count to a number, then such a number is really a vague suggestion of magnitude, a dream of many zeroes...
 Oh, you meant "Why invent this counting scale thing anyway?
-Millions are fine, and we already have scientific notation, and who would ever count from one to myriamyrion myriad anyway?"
+Millions are fine, and we already have scientific notation, and who would ever count from one to 'myrionmyriagon myriad' anyway?"
 Well, have you ever played one of those incremental video games, with all the numbers going up to astronomical absurdity?
 You wake up to "Hey, while you were sleeping, you got twenty quattuorvigintillion points in the tower of tumbleweeds!", and you remember all the sheep you counted last night, hoping for rest, because in the morning, you have a fracture to tend.
 You have to prevent muscular atrophy by isometrically flexing a muscle several hundred times, and that means even more counting.
 So you make up new names for new numbers, to spice it up.

 You ask yourself "Where do all the number names come from anyway, and when do we run out?" and lo, the rabbit hole!
 It opens before you to a wonderland of Latin and "googology", and before you realize it you have let the number goblins in.
 They shout "We want an incremental game!
 One where players can read all the numbers!"
 They jump on the bed.
 "Notations!
 Bah!
 Fie on notations!"
 The number goblins demand a sense of scale.
 "Notations transform orders of magnitude into mere increments!
 Madness!
 People need names!
 Names!"
 They grab hold of the bed knobs and shake.
 The leader shouts in your ear "Don't you understand?!
 Do it for Archimedes!"
 The chanting begins.
 "Conway!
 Weschler!
 Knuth!".
 You are surrounded in a cacophonous, cantankerous, chorus of contention!
 Then, in unison, a deep breath, and the call of a great horn.
 "Millinillinillinillinyllion!"
 With this incantation you are changed, goblinified!
 There is only one way to lift the spell!
 Give them their tables, and their powers of ten, so that they might count in numerological novelty until the end of all things!